 - Feel free to strain out any remaining pulp

 This recipe can be a little intimidating to some.
-Garlic and honey isn’t always a winning combination.
+Crushing up garlic and ginger with honey isn’t always a winning combination.
 If you or your little tykes are reluctant to try out my S.O.S flu bomb, I’ve made up a sweet and a savory version, too!

 With so many self-proclaimed ‘health gurus’ promoting their essential oils and supplements, it can be tough to determine what your body is actually in need of when you’re feeling rough.
 I thought I’d include a little list of the health benefits of my ingredients list.

 - Green Tea – full of antioxidants that help to fight off viral infections, soothes sore throats, gives an energy boost